fionaliu0105/fionaliu0105/README.md

 ## About Me
 - Cognitive Science & Data Science at Northwestern University
-- Researching human perception, abstraction, and creativity through computational methods
+- Researching how humans perceive, represent, and navigate the world through cognitive science, neuroscience, and AI
 - Loves bouldering🧗, badminton🏸, photography📷, and anything about the brain🧠!

 ## Get in Touch